kaleidawave/ezno/checker/specification/specification.md

 }
 ```

-- Function is expected to return string but returned 2
+- Cannot return 2 because the function is expected to return string

 #### *Inferred* return type